-Box (Buxus sempervirens) instant hedging or Boxwood is a British native plant.
+Box (Buxus sempervirens) instant hedging or Boxwood is a British native plant providing an instant hedge for your landscaping project.
 It is tolerant of shade, as well as thin chalky soils and will in fact grow in most soil types unless they are very wet or exposed to cold winds.
 It is very slow in its growth and this makes it very manageable and suitable for forming dense hedges as well as being able to be trimmed into smart geometric shapes.

 For the best results trim Box (Buxus sempervirens) instant hedging with sharp hand shears and choose a day with a gentle breeze when it is dry.
 If planting alongside other plants it is advisable to leave a small gap to allow air to circulate freely to maintain the plants health.